 Under the CDC’s order, each adult listed on the lease or rental agreement must provide a written notice to their landlord.
 This form is strongly recommended, but you don't have to use it.
 Any written document that you give to your landlord will comply with the Order, as long as it contains the same information as this CDC declaration form.

-Court forms and information
+Court forms for eviction

 Eviction statistical data